-Join Sally Norred for an in-depth discussion in this video Setting attendee and presenter permissions, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Setting attendee and presenter permissions, part of Learning to Run Webinars.

 - When you present your webinar,…you want to have control…over what the audience sees and hears.…You don't want any noise or technical glitch…to ruin your big event.…Fortunately, standard webinar tools…provide the opportunity to set different permissions…for presenters and for attendees.…This gives presenters, and the production team,…control over the audio, video and interactivity…during the webinar.…When you schedule your webinar,…standard webinar tools provide separate login details…for attendees and presenters.…This information usually includes a link and a passcode.…